ego-errante/mini-cdm/README.md

 **Built with privacy at its core.
 Powered by Fully Homomorphic Encryption.**

-For questions or support, visit our [GitHub Issues](https://github.com/ego-errante/mini-dcm/issues) or join the [Zama Discord](https://discord.com/invite/zama).
+For questions or support, visit the project's [GitHub Issues](https://github.com/ego-errante/mini-dcm/issues) or join the [Zama Discord](https://discord.com/invite/zama).